kearseya/RNAseq_ML/README.md

 * Accuracy:       0.76 (+/- 0.08)
 * RFC Scores:     [0.68181818 0.80952381 0.76190476 0.85714286 0.80952381]
 * Accuracy:       0.78 (+/- 0.12)

-## Next step is to use the sklearn pipeline functions

 Feature LR and RFC scores are visualised at the end:
 ![cross validation scores](/figs/cross_val_graph.png)